springernature/vpat/nature-content-discovery.md

 <tr>
 <td>502.2.1 User Control of Accessibility Features</td>
 <td>Not applicable</td>
 <td>This product is not considered platform software as defined by Section 508.
-See [E103 Definitions, section E103.4](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E103-definitions).</td>
+See <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E103-definitions">E103 Definitions, section E103.4</a>.</td>
 </tr>
 <tr>
 <td>502.2.2 No Disruption of Accessibility Features</td>